-Our physical bodies, like the walled cities of ancient times, has a defense system to keep out invaders.
+Our physical bodies have a defense system to keep out invaders.
 Spiritually, how well do we maintain our defenses against error and contamination?
-John Ritenbaugh urges us to listen diligently to God's Word for true nourishment.

 The Bible frequently uses analogies from physical life to explain spiritual principles.
-Food and eating are no exceptions.
-In fact, there are over 700 references to eating in Scripture.
-The lessons we can learn from them must be important!
+There are over 700 references to eating in Scripture.

 Christ says His words are Spirit and Life; they have a quality above human words because their source is divine.
 If ingested, these words lead to eternal life.